 NC Department of Health and Human Services Secretary Mandy Cohen (far left) and Assistant Secretary of Human Services Michael Becketts addressed the April 28 2017, meeting of the NC Coalition on Aging.
 Also attending the meeting was Susan Perry-Manning, Deputy Secretary of Human Services (far right).
-They are pictured with Mary Bethel, President of the Coalition (second from right).
+They are pictured with Mary Bethel, Executive Director of the Coalition (second from right).

 Members of the Coalition on Aging met with Rep. Beverly Earle, long-time legislator from Charlotte (District 101), to discuss the Coalition's legislative priorities including the request to increase the reimbursement rate for Medicaid Personal Care Services (PCS) and the Community Alternatives Program for Disabled Adults (CAP-DA).